umarhassan-mitodl/7.341-fall-2016/content/pages/readings.md

 {{< tdopen >}}

-Morisaki, J. H., J. E. Heuser, et al. "{{% resource_link "02b4d4c5-6560-48fa-b0e7-b0a3eccffe93" "Invasion of _Toxoplasma Gondii_ Occurs by Active Penetration of the Host Cell" %}}." _Journal of Cell Science_ 108, no. 6 (1995): 2457–64.
+Morisaki, J. H., J. E. Heuser, et al. "[Invasion of _Toxoplasma Gondii_ Occurs by Active Penetration of the Host Cell](https://www.ncbi.nlm.nih.gov/pubmed/7673360)." _Journal of Cell Science_ 108, no. 6 (1995): 2457–64.

-Mordue, D. G., et al. "{{% resource_link "25053204-ba72-489a-b8e0-87cd91cdbe69" "Invasion by _Toxoplasma Gondii_ Establishes a Moving Junction that Selectively Excludes Host Cell Plasma Membrane Proteins on the Basis of their Membrane Anchoring" %}}." _The Journal of Experimental Medicine_ 190, no. 12 (1999): 1783–92.
+Mordue, D. G., et al. "[Invasion by _Toxoplasma Gondii_ Establishes a Moving Junction that Selectively Excludes Host Cell Plasma Membrane Proteins on the Basis of their Membrane Anchoring](http://dx.doi.org/10.1084/jem.190.12.1783)." _The Journal of Experimental Medicine_ 190, no. 12 (1999): 1783–92.
 (The Rockefeller University Press)

 {{< tdclose >}}